elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-08-18-cs3103-lecture-2-arp-dhcp-vlan.md

 Host or router responds to ARP request that arrives from its connected networks for a host that is on another side of its connected networks

 ![CS3103-2-6.PNG]({{site.baseurl}}/img/CS3103-2-6.PNG)
+- Note how the return mac address is the router's

 > Question: When will you use proxy arp?
 > - When we are moving the packet to another subnet, we can use a router as a proxy arp.
 > - It is also used as a short cut to connect two different networks without changing it.

 ## Things to know about ARP
 - What happens if an ARP request is made for a nonexisting host